-There are a number of opportunities to practise the chosen language, for example during exchange trips abroad.
-There are also several enrichment opportunities throughout the two years including a translation symposium/workshop, the chance to support the teaching of languages in the Lower School by becoming a member of the MFL Society and different lectures delivered by university professors.
+There are several opportunities to practise the chosen language, for example during trips abroad.
+There are also several enrichment opportunities throughout the two years where students can get involved with by becoming a member of the MFL Society.

 Skills required and developed